-The SMD Zoning Option is not available to a property within the Bungalow Subdistrict or the Mid-Century Subdistrict that would result in any of the following:
+The SMD Zoning Option is not available to a property that would result in any of the following:

 - 1. The demolition of an eligible, individually listed or Contributing Property. - 2.
 A modification including alteration, addition or partial demolition of an eligible, individually listed or Contributing Property that, as determined by the City of Tucson Historic Preservation Officer ("CHPO"), does not meet the U.S. Secretary of Interior's Standards for Treatment of Historic Buildings and would cause a building or structure to be no longer eligible or de-listed from the National Register of Historic Places.